fabdeceglia/formulaonecompanion-telegram-bot/README.md

-# sitepoint-telegram-bot
+# formulaonecompanion-telegram-bot
-Code base for Sitepoint article to build bookmark telegram bot
+Code for the @FormulaOneCompanion_bot Telegram bot